dinanathsj29/css-variables-practical-guide-tutorial/README.md

 ---------------------

 - We can also declare/create local variables, which are `accessible only to the declared element and it’s children`
-- Local scoped CSS Variables are useful and make sense when we want to apply some properties and values only to specific part(s) of app
+- Local scoped CSS Variables are useful and make sense when we want to apply some properties and values only to a specific part(s) of app

 > **Syntax & Example**: `1.5.2.1-define-variables-local.html`